-Last year, industrial designer Dean Benstead unveiled the 02 Pursuit -- a prototype for a motorcycle ruled not by gas or electricity, but by compressed air.
-Just last month, Google announced to the public its secret initiative, Project Glass, the company's first venture into wearable computing.
+Last year, industrial designer Dean Benstead unveiled the 02 Pursuit—a prototype for a motorcycle fueled not by gas or electricity but compressed air.
+Just last month, Google announced a secret initiative, Project Glass, the company’s first venture into wearable computing.

-And yet, in the world of education, the "next big thing" is merit pay for teachers and boosting test scores.
-Do our policymakers not understand that the world is going through a revolution in the way we live, interact and learn?
+Yet in the world of education, the next big thing is merit pay for teachers and boosting test scores.
+Do our policymakers not understand that the world is going through a revolution in the way we live, interact, and learn?

 Education Is Life

 That’s why I am starting a movement, or what Seth Godin might call “a tribe.”
 The Learning Revolution is a tribe of change-makers and trailblazers united in a cause to transform our schools.
 We are connected through answering this simple yet powerful question: How can we make school the best hours of a kid’s day?

 Look at Brightworks, a K–12 independent school in San Francisco.
 No grades.
 No tests.
 No transcripts.
 The curriculum is based on the Brightworks Arc—exploration, expression, and exposition.
 If we put these principles on a high pedestal, John Dewey’s saying, “Education is not preparation for life; education is life itself,” will come to fruition.

 Indeed, education is undergoing a renaissance.
 Learners—not institutions—are creating a bottom-up change.
 From abolishing the SAT to calling for project-based learning in the classroom, we’re fighting for significant changes.
 We don’t deserve to be pelted with Scantrons and No. 2 pencils.
 We are not a bunch of numbers.
 We are living, breathing, creative human beings.

 The Learning Revolution movement is about everyone.
 We are students.
 We are educators.
 We are parents.
 We are administrators.
 We are entrepreneurs.
 We are concerned citizens.
 We are mad as hell.
 The last thing you can do is ignore us.